 - Check the incision twice a day for redness (some redness is normal), swelling, or discharge.
 If you find any of these symptoms, please contact us.

-- Do not give your pet a bath for 7-10 days.
+- Do not give your pet a bath for 7 – 10 days.
 Keep your pet in a clean and dry environment during this time.
-Do not bathe her during the recovery period.

 - Do not apply any topical ointment to the incision site.

 - The lingering effects of anesthesia may cause your pet’s appetite to be off.
 Vomiting and diarrhea are common results of this.
 Do not change your pet’s diet during this time.
 Offer small amounts of food and water at first.